Vizzuality/backbone.cartodb/README.md

 **PostGIS functions**

-if you map a column using a PostGIS function it will be mapped to a object:
+if you map a column using a PostGIS function it will be mapped to na object:

     columns: {
         'center': 'ST_Centroid(the_geom)',